 10 – 86 people die in a plane crash just after takeoff from Shannon Airport, Ireland.

 13 – UN forces attempt to overthrow Moise Tshombe’s secessionist regime in Katanga.

-16 – In Sydney (Australia) St George win a record sixth rugby league premiership in a row, beating Souths 22-0 in the Grand Final.
+16 – In Sydney (Australia), St George wins a record sixth rugby league premiership in a row, beating Souths 22-0 in the Grand Final.

 17 – Biggest-yet “Ban The Bomb” march in London ends in violent clashes with police.
-In the greatest mass arrest on record, 1,314 members of the CND movement are arrested for obstruction of the Queen’s highway.
+In the greatest mass arrest on record, 1,314 members of the CND movement are arrested for obstructing the Queen’s highway.

 18 – UN Secretary-General Dag Hammarskjöld dies in an air crash in Northern Rhodesia while on his way to meet Moise Tshombe of Katanga.